Noise

 Construction

-Generally, construction noise is allowed from 7.00am to 7.00pm, Monday to Saturday (excluding public holidays).
+Construction noise is allowed from 7.00am to 7.00pm, Monday to Saturday (excluding public holidays).

 Parties and 'Gathering'

-• The date of the party
+• Date of the party

 Musical Instrument